AMEIR: Automatic Behavior Modeling, Interaction Exploration and MLP Investigation in the Recommender System: Experiments

-\textbf{Datasets}.
-We introduce three types of datasets to evaluate AMER in various scenarios, namely sequential datasets, non-sequential datasets and hybrid datasets.
-(1) The sequential datasets only present sequential behaviors to examine step~1 sequential modeling, and the training is based on the next-item prediction of Eqn. (\ref{eqn:loss_2}).
-Sequential datasets include Amazon Beauty~\cite{mcauley2015image} and Steam~\cite{kang2018self}.
-(2) The non-sequential datasets involve benchmarking Criteo and Avazu datasets, which only include non-sequential categorical features for CTR prediction to verify the step~2 interaction exploration and step~3 MLP investigation.
-(3) The hybrid dataset is employed to test all three steps in AMER.
-We refer to Alimama CTR dataset~\cite{feng2019deep} that comprises both sequential and non-sequential data for comprehensive comparison.
-Preprocessings of these datasets follow the common practice as in~\cite{sun2019bert4rec}, \cite{liu2020autofis} and \cite{feng2019deep} respectively.
-Details and availability of datasets can be found in Appendix~B.
+To show AMEIR is applicable for various recommendation tasks, we evaluate AMEIR on two additional scenarios, namely sequential scenario, and non-sequential scenario: (1) The sequential scenario only presents sequential user behaviors to examine Step~1 behavior modeling.
+The training is based on the item retrieval task.
+The sequential datasets include Amazon Beauty and Steam~\cite{kang2018self}.
+(2) The non-sequential scenario is introduced to verify the Step~2 interaction exploration and Step~3 MLP investigation, where only non-sequential features are provided for the recommendation.
+The non-sequential datasets include benchmarking CTR datasets Criteo~\cite{guo2017deepfm} and Avazu~\cite{qu2018product}.
+The implementation details are similar to the industrial scenario and can be found in Appendix~\ref{sec:app_D}.

-\textbf{Evaluation Metrics}.
-To quantify the performance of sequential models, we use HR (Hit Ratio) and NDCG (Normalized Discounted Cumulative Gain) in sequential datasets.
-To avoid heavy computation on evaluating all items for each user, we follow the common settings~\cite{he2017neural,koren2008factorization} that randomly sample 100 negative items to construct the candidate item set for evaluation.
-For non-sequential and hybrid datasets, we use standard metrics of AUC (Area Under ROC Curve) and log loss.